pluma/fynx/README.md

 ### collection.toJSON

 Returns a JSON-serializable representation of the collection's current value by returning an array where each element is an array consisting of each store's key and the result of calling that store's `toJSON` method.

 **Examples**

+*TODO*

+### collection.fromJSON

+Sets the collection's value from a JSON-serializable representation.

+**Arguments**

+* **value**: *any*

+  A JSON-serializable representation of the collection's value.
+If the value is an object, a store will be created for each of its keys and each value will be passed to that store's `fromJSON` method.
+If the value is an array, its elements are expected to be arrays consisting of each store's key and value to be passed to that store's `fromJSON` method.
+If the value is anything else it will be treated as `null` and clear the collection.

+**Examples**